aedocw/epub2tts/README.md

-> epub2tts is a free and open source python app to easily create a full-featured audiobook from an epub or text file using realistic text-to-speech from [Coqui AI TTS](https://github.com/coqui-ai/TTS).
+> epub2tts is a free and open source python app to easily create a full-featured audiobook from an epub or text file using realistic text-to-speech from [Coqui AI TTS](https://github.com/coqui-ai/TTS), OpenAI or MS Edge.

 ## 🚀 Features